-Santa Will Run for Beer (image: Run Lehigh Valley)
+December: Santa Will Run for Beer (Bethlehem, Pa.)

 You’re not the only one who thinks that Old St. Nick can stand to lose a few pounds.
 At the Santa Will Run for Beer race, hundreds of joggers don the red and white for a 5K with beers provided by Weyerbacher Brewing.
 The course works in a dozen stops for sightseeing around oh little town of Bethlehem.